vishal-ranadive/Redline-React-Native/zen_notes/client/note.md

 - Individual date chip can be cleared by clicking the X icon
 - Date filter count is included in the filter badge count

-2. Top Left Position: Added an absolute positioned button at the top left of the screen User Avatar: Displays the user's first name initial in a circular avatar
+2. Current User who logged in Top Left Position :
+- User Avatar: Displays the user's first name initial in a circular avatar
+- Added an Aavatar and when we click on it Goes to profile page

 3. Now when a user adds a new firefighter through the modal:
-✅ The firefighter is created
+- The firefighter is created
-✅ The modal closes with a success message
+- The modal closes with a success message
-✅ The newly added firefighter is automatically selected in the FirefighterFlowScreen ✅ Their gears are fetched and displayed (if any)
+- The newly added firefighter is automatically selected in the FirefighterFlowScreen
+- Their gears are fetched and displayed (if any)
-✅ User can immediately start working with the new firefighter without searching
+- User can immediately start working with the new firefighter without searching

+4. Added three theme options:
+- Light - Always light theme
+- Dark - Always dark theme
+- Automatic - Follows system theme

+5. Size 2 input box
+- Display: Two input boxes side by side with "X" in between
+- Storage: Combines as "100-200" when saving to backend
+- Loading: Splits "100-200" back into two separate fields when loading existing data